 - Driver fatigue

+To legally operate a tractor-trailer hauling freight across state lines, the driver must obtain and maintain a commercial driver’s license (often called a CDL).
+This requires an operator to pass multiple tests showing the driver’s skills and understanding of operating a large semi-truck effectively.
 If it turns out that the truck operator who hit you did not have a CDL or their CDL was expired, then that can serve as a basis for claiming the driver was negligent in causing the collision.

-Monetary damages you can recover through a personal injury claim can include reimbursement for your medical expenses, including future medical expenses, lost wages, pain and suffering, and emotional distress.Fair Oaks Truck Accident Lawyer
+Monetary damages you can recover through a personal injury claim can include reimbursement for your medical expenses, including future medical fees, lost wages, pain, suffering, and emotional distress.Call Our Truck Accident Attorneys in Fair Oaks, CA